Noise Levels in Lake Alfred, FL | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Central Lake Alfred sounds about 66% louder than Eastern Lake Alfred to the human ear, a 7.3 dBA gap.
+To the human ear, noise in northeastern Lake Alfred sounds about 65% louder than in southwestern Lake Alfred, a 7.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from S Lake Shore Way do you need to be?